rodrigocarvajal/biodataclub/meetings/december_2019/README.md

 ## Hackathon Details

-The Moffitt Bio-Data club will be hosting it's first Hackathon on December 5th and 6th, 2019.
-The hackathon will provide participants a chance to work with people from other teams and on other projects than they normally do.
-Please check out our [projects list](https://github.com/pstew/biodataclub/blob/master/meetings/december_2019/Project_descriptions.md) or just come with your own idea that you would like to work on.
+The Moffitt Bio-Data club will be hosting it's first Hackathon on December 5th and 6th, 2019!
+A hackathon is an event in which participants come together to collaborate intensively on software projects.
 [Here is a short article](https://www.rasmussen.edu/degrees/technology/blog/what-is-a-hackathon/) describing what you can expect.
+Please check out our [projects list](https://github.com/pstew/biodataclub/blob/master/meetings/december_2019/Project_descriptions.md), or if you prefer to work independently you can come with your own idea.

 Participation is optional.
 You can sign up for a project linked above or you can work on your own project in the shared space with the rest of the group.
 We encourage **friendly** competition between teams.
 Although the team with the best project will receive a prize, every participant is a winner!